larahabashy/capstone-report/_build/html/_sources/capstone-report.md

 Some examples of images found in our dataset.
 Top row is negative (no lipohypertrophy present) and bottom row is positive (lipohypertrophy present) images where the yellow annotations indicate the exact area of the mass.
 ```

-Our current dataset, as shown in Figure 2 (below), includes 218 negative images (no lipohypertrophy present) and 135 positive images (lipohypertrophy present) which is typically considered to be a very small dataset for a deep learning model.
-Thus, our specific data science objectives for this project include:
+Our current dataset includes 218 negative images (no lipohypertrophy present) and 135 positive images (lipohypertrophy present) as shown in {numref}`counts_df` below.
+Notably, this is considered to be a very small dataset for a deep learning model.

+Our specific data science objectives for this project include:

-1) Use the provided dataset to develop and evaluate the efficacy of an image classification model.
+1. Use the provided dataset to develop and evaluate the efficacy of an image classification model.
 Some of our specific goals include:

-    1.1 Data Augmentations
+    1. Data Augmentations

-    1.2 Transfer Learning
+    2. Transfer Learning

-    1.3 Optimization of Learning
+    3. Optimization of Learning

-    1.4 Object Detection
+    4. Object Detection

 2) Deploy the model for a non-technical audience.